ptimoner/QGIS-Documentation/docs/training_manual/foreword/foreword.rst

 Authors
 -------
-* Rüdiger Thiede - Rudi has written the QGIS instructional materials and parts of the PostGIS materials.
+* Rüdiger Thiede - Rudi has written the QGIS instructional materials
-* Tim Sutton (tim@kartoza.com) - Tim has overseen and guided the project and co-authored the PostgreSQL and PostGIS parts.
+* Tim Sutton (tim@kartoza.com) - Tim has overseen and guided the project.
 Tim also authored the custom sphinx theme used for this manual.
-* Horst Düster (horst.duester@kappasys.ch ) - Horst co-authored the PostgreSQL
-  and PostGIS parts
 * Marcelle Sutton - Marcelle provided proof-reading and editorial advice during the creation of this work.